alfin3/lisp-seq-cause-search/README.md

 `(starter "DATA_full.txt")`

-Ignore the few compilation order-related style warnings that will be resolved later.
+Please ignore the few compilation order-related style warnings that will be resolved later.
 A search started by the `starter` function can run for hours.

 **Problem**

 Identifying causes of rare events remains a challenge across disciplines such as software safety and bioengineering.
 Causal information can often be contained in sequences of discrete tokens (e.g. thread states, nucleotides), associated with a discrete or continuous value indicating an occurrence or property of a rare event.

 The presented search algorithm enables the identification of potential causal relationships underlying rare events in sequence data by enriching sequences associated with rare events in a concise logical representation.
-The algorithm i) is scalable in the number of considered sequence positions and ii) provides an interpretable search space.
+Implemented in Common Lisp, the algorithm i) is scalable in the number of considered sequence positions and ii) provides an interpretable search space.
+The approach was validated on a bioengineering problem and has potential applications in areas such as the analysis of race conditions in multithreaded programs.

 **Algorithm**